Healthier Fresh Apricot Crisp

 The crisp topping is made with oats and whole wheat flour, so it’s 100% whole grain.
 This healthier fresh apricot crisp can pass for both dessert and breakfast.
 And aren’t those the best kind of recipes… the ones that you can enjoy no matter what time of day?

-If you’re as big of a fan of fruit desserts as I am, then be sure to take a peek at my recipes for Slow Cooker Blueberry Peach Cobbler, Slow Cooker Apple Crisp, and Cherry Pie with Almond and Oat Crumble!
+If you’re as big of a fan of fruit desserts as I am, then be sure to take a peek at my recipes for Slow Cooker Blueberry Peach Cobbler, Slow Cooker Apple Crisp, and Cherry Pie, and Strawberry Shortcake!

 Why we love this Healthier Fresh Apricot Crisp: